 - Rinse fish, pat dry with a paper towel and cut into medium portion sizes.

-- Butter a medium casserole dish (big enough to fit all the pieces).
+- Butter a medium casserole dish (big enough to fit all the pieces) with the softened butter.

-- Lightly salt & pepper each piece of fish and place them into the buttered dish.
+- Lightly salt & pepper each piece of fish and place into the buttered dish.

-- In a small mixing bowl, combine crushed crackers and melted butter.
+- In a small mixing bowl, combine crushed crackers and melted butter; sprinkle over the fish.

-- Place casserole dish into oven and bake about 25-30 minutes, until fish is no longer opaque.
+- Place casserole dish into oven and bake about 25-30 minutes, until fish is no longer opaque and the cracker topping is nicely browned.

-- Remove from oven and allow to cool briefly before serving.
+- Remove from oven and allow to cool for a few minutes.
 Sprinkle with lemon juice and enjoy!